Romanians forced workers into 14-hour days for a few pounds, court told

-A Romanian accused of being part of a trafficking gang who threatened to “make children disappear” has been fully committed for trial and remanded in custody.
+A man accused of being part of a trafficking gang who threatened to “make children disappear” has been fully committed for trial and remanded in custody.

 Petrica Obreja, 37, appeared in private at Perth Sheriff Court on Friday in connection with allegations of exploiting foreign workers within Scotland.